Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Wick contractions

 We use a distillation-based diagrammatic notation inspired in Ref.~\citep{Morningstar:2011ka}.
 Each $\mathcal{M}^{(f)}_\Gamma(\bf p, t)$ represents a meson field~\eqref{mesonfieldrhophi} of quark flavour $f \in \{ l, s\} $, Dirac matrix $\Gamma$ and momentum $\bf p$.
 A line connecting two meson fields indicates a matrix product (in dilution indices) between those fields in the reverse order of the arrow so that the lines always originate on a $\varrho$ and end on a $\varphi$.
 A closed loop represents a trace over the dilution indices.

-We compute such diagrams for all possible source times and average the ones with equal source-sink separation, represented here by translating the source to the temporal origin.
+We compute the diagrams above for all possible source times and average the ones with equal source-sink separation, represented here by translating the source to the temporal origin.
 We impose that the correlator matrix should be exactly symmetric and only compute one side of the off-diagonal elements.
+The diagrams in Figs.~\ref{kpikstardiagram},\ref{pipirhodiagram} are purely imaginary, and we choose an arbitrary global phase that yields them real.